 - 60g/2oz Chilgoza/Pine Nuts

 - 75ml/2.5 oz Orange Juice(preferably fresh)

 - 1g/1/3 tablespoon Cinnamon powder

 - 45ml/3 tablespoon Golden Syrup

 Put butter and sugar in a bowl, whisk until fluffy, add eggs and whisk until fully incorporated.
 Fold flour into the butter mixture and refrigerate for 10 minutes.
 Remove, place the dough on a lightly floured surface and flatten with a rolling pin into 1/8” thick rectangular shape.
 Then, using a 21/2”round cutter make 32 roundels.

 Put all the ingredients in a large bowl, mix well and keep aside for 2 hours.
 Divide into 16 equal portions.

-Line 16 moulds of 2” with sweet paste,discarding any overlaps.
-Spread a portion of the filling in each, cover with the remaining sweet paste roundels, arrange in a backing tray and give the pies on egg wash.
+Line 16 molds of 2” with sweet paste, discarding any overlaps.
+Spread a portion of the filling in each, cover with the remaining sweet paste roundels, arrange in a baking tray and give the pies on the egg wash.

 Demould, dust with icing sugar and serve as dessert with brandy cream (optional)